Home | Dubai forum | Print

 Work Visas (or Work Permits) in the UAE

 Note that the words 'permit' and 'visa' are often mixed up.
 What's important to remember is that you need two separate permissions.
-One for working in Dubai and one for staying in Dubai.
-The permission to stay in Dubai is what's stamped in your passport (the visa), and the permission to work is a labor card (the permit - is a separate document).
+One for working in Dubai and one for living in Dubai.
+The permission to stay or live in Dubai is what's stamped in your passport (the visa), and the permission to work is a labor card (the permit - is a separate document).

-Anyone working in a job in Dubai (and the UAE) who is not a UAE citizen (or GCC national) must have a work visa / work permit / labour card (three names often used for the same thing, although "work visa" is easily confused with "employment visa" which is an entry visa, not a work permit).
+Anyone working in a job in Dubai (and the UAE) who is not a UAE citizen (or GCC national) must have a work permit (work visa, labour card) (three names often used for the same thing, although "work visa" is easily confused with "employment visa" which is an entry visa, not a work permit).
 This is not the same as a residence visa which is stamped in your passport.
 Unless you are setting up your own company, or you happen to be the PRO for your company, someone else in the company should arrange the work permit for you.
-The company is responsible for all visa costs.
-Efficient companies will get your work and residence permits organised in a matter of days.
+The company is responsible for all costs related to the work permit and residence visa.
+Efficient companies should get your work and residence permits organised in a matter of a couple of weeks in Dubai if all paperwork is in order (up to a month in other emirates).
 But it is not unusual to wait weeks or even months for visas to be arranged.
-One reason is probably to do with the probation period - companies are reluctant to get the visas processed in case you are dismissed during your probationary period.
+If the delay stretches beyond a month, and is not due to a documentation or nationality issue, it could be because your company is reluctant to get the visas processed in case you are dismissed during your probationary period.

 Sponsorship in the UAE